youwell-no/patient-demo/README.md

   - Run `npm install` - This installs all required npm packages
   - Run `npm run build` - This checks and builds all the needed assets for this solution (as configured in webpack.config.js)
   - Run `dotnet run` - Builds and starts the web application in a .net core hosting

+  Dotnet core starts the application on both http://localhost:500 and  https://localhost:5001), but you need to use the HTTPS url to communicate with the server.
+If you need to install a certificate for localhost you can use the dotnet command `dotnet dev-certs https --trust`.

+You also need an account in the Customer-Test version of our platform (log in at https://portal-customer-test.youwell.no) in order to test your application during development.
+If you dont have this please contact us at contact@youwell.no.

 ## Tools and Frameworks
 This application is build by React and Redux.
 Other tools used are: